Customize Your Cost Rates

 Email this Article

-Cost rates can vary depending on the task: a staffer’s cost rate is higher for a design task than an editorial one.
-Custom cost rates account for this.
-For example, Jason’s custom cost rate is $100 when he logs time to the “website design” task for project E5 Partners LLC.
-But it's $120 when he logs time to the “write report” task.
+Cost rates can vary depending on the task: a staffer’s cost rate is higher for a programming task than an editorial one.
+Custom cost rates accounts for this.

 NOTE: Instead of “tasks,” your firm may refer to these units of work as “budget items,” “phases,” “work items,” or “engagements.”
 It’s easy to update the lexicon settings in BigTime to accommodate your firm’s needs.